prateekpuri01/ATP-serving-strategy/README.md

 These tables, for the most part, are filled with players with powerful first serves who are playing opponents known for strong baseline games.
 Against these crafty baseline players, the servers do not have a high chance of winning their second serve points; therefore, they can benefit by hitting their more powerful serves more often, even at the expense of additional double faults.

 We can take Pete Sampras vs Andre Agassi as a case study.
-According to my results, Sampras coud have won roughly 6.1% more servus points by switching to strategy (2) from strategy (1).
+According to my results, Sampras coud have won roughly 6.1% more service points by switching to strategy (2) from strategy (1).
 Why?
 Sampras is known for having an incredible serve; however, Agassi is also regarded as one of the best serve returners of all time.
 However, when these two forces collide on second serve points, Agassi has the advantage.
 His strong return game gave him a 54% chance of winning the point, however this dropped to just 20% when Sampras made his first serve.
 The EM factor results suggest that Sampras can nullify Agassi's strong return by putting his first serve in play more often.  i

 # Modeling how strategy switches can modify match outcomes

-The above analysis informs us that certain players may win more servus points by switching from strategy (1) to strategy (2).
+The above analysis informs us that certain players may win more service points by switching from strategy (1) to strategy (2).
 But how is this going to affect how often they win the match?
 After all, whether they win or not is the most important statistic of them all.
 One way to approach this problem is to perform roughly 1000 Monte Carlo simulations of matches between two players, taking into account their serve statistics against one another.
 By determining each player's FSWP and SSWP percentages against their opponent, points can be simulated, which allows games, sets, and eventually matches to be simulated as well.

 First question: How trust worthy are Monte Carlo (MC) simulations at predicting match outcomes.
 To assess this question, I performed my MC analysis on all head-t-head player matchups with a match history of at least five matches.
 I then compared by MC results to each players win-loss record against his opponent.
 In this initial Monte Carlo simulation, I assumed each player obeyed strategy (1), as an overwhelmingly the case with ATP players.